Book: Voices from Chernobyl

 I. MONOLOGUE ABOUT THE IMPORTANCE OF UNDERSTANDING

 Our species is prone to underestimating what they cannot fathom.
 Even more worrisome is that we naively try to control that which we do not understand.
 This underlying sentiment possesses the proud motive of man and frequently results in an even more unfathomable consequence; one that we never seem to learn from (even though our professors, pundits, and leaders will point to history lessons and rehash the “we must learn from our mistakes” rhetoric for days to come only to ironically repeating it when the next disaster or atrocity happens, while the blank stares and ears that their words fall on remaining untouched).
 In the process, what has passed becomes a jumble of statistics, names, and images that we pretend to know, understand and even illusively sympathize with, but in reality, the disconnect between it all makes it nearly impossible to absorb of the scope of suffering that has taken place.

 Many creators then assume their place and attempt to bridge this gap; to permeate the past and extract the human experience for the present.
 Many do a great job at being descriptive and subject-experts.
 Artists will pour their souls out trying to recreate the light of the past while academia will offer abundant facts and theories about what happened with their own trademark.
-Yet the works that effectively focus on the most fundamental thing in all of this, which are the people themselves – the ones treated as collateral damage as an unfortunate by-product – are the ones that come the closest to it.
-However, there’s even a fewer number within that group that can fully envision and convey the situation, unless they were there, and to me, there’s quite a significant reason to this beyond the obvious.
+Yet the works that effectively focus on the most fundamental thing in all of this: the people themselves – the ones treated as collateral damage as an unfortunate by-product – are the ones that come the closest to it.
+However, there’s even a fewer number within that group that can fully envision and convey the situation, unless they were there, and to me, there’s quite a significant reason for this beyond the obvious.